ParthKalkar/openCV-practice/README.md

 # openCV-practice
-Practing the fundamentals of the openCV - Open Source Computer Vision Library using the python programming langauge
+Practicing the fundamentals of the openCV - Open Source Computer Vision Library using the python programming langauge

 **Important:**
 - Download and install openCV using the following command: `$  sudo apt-get install python3-opencv`